-Hornsea Project Two wind farm make-up
+Hornsea Project Two wind farm details

 Transmission and onshore facilities

-The project proposes the use of either a high-voltage direct current (HVDC) or a high-voltage alternating current (HVAC) transmission system.
-If the first option is chosen, the project will involve the construction of six offshore HVAC collector substations and two HVDC converter stations at the offshore site.
-The HVAC option, on the other hand, will involve the construction of an offshore HVAC collector substation and two offshore HVAC reactive compensation substations.
+The project proposes the use of either a high-voltage direct current (HVDC) or high-voltage alternating current (HVAC) transmission system.
+With an HVDC, the project would require the construction of six offshore HVAC collector substations and two HVDC converter stations at the offshore site.
+The HVAC option would involve the construction of an offshore HVAC collector substation and two offshore HVAC reactive compensation substations.